 Dollop the crab mixture onto the toasted baguette, then top it with some avocado slices.
 Sprinkle with some red pepper flakes, and you’re done.
-Go watch the red carpet.
+Grab a rosemary gin cocktail and go watch the red carpet.

 - 1 baguette, cut into 1/4-inch slices (need about 30 slices)

 - 3 slices smoked bacon (about 1/4 pound), cut crosswise into 1/4-inch pices

 - 4 green onions, thinly sliced (about 1/4 cup)